DJ Got Us Fallin' in Love

-"DJ Got Us Fallin' in Love" is a song by American singer Usher, featuring guest vocals from American rapper Pitbull, who co-wrote the song with the producers Shellback and Max Martin, with additional writing from Savan Kotecha.
-It was released to digital download on July 12, 2010, and sent to radio on August 18, 2010, as the first single from Usher's EP, Versus EP, which is an extension of his sixth studio album, Raymond v.
+"DJ Got Us Fallin' in Love" is a song by American singer Usher featuring American rapper Pitbull, who wrote the song with Savan Kotecha and producers Shellback and Max Martin.
+It was originally intended for Rihanna's 2010 album Loud, but her team turned it down.
+It was released to digital download on July 12, 2010, and sent to radio on August 18, 2010, as the first single from Usher's EP, Versus, which is an extension of his sixth studio album, Raymond v.
 Raymond.
 An electronic dance track with a Europop style (though the track was recorded in the United States), the song puts emphasis on its chorus, and follows the chord progression of Gm-F-E♭.
 It received mixed to positive reviews from critics, who favored its production and Usher's vocals, but criticized the song's lack of originality.

 "DJ Got Us Fallin' in Love" peaked in the top-ten in over fifteen countries, becoming one of Usher's most successful singles.
-It reached the top-three on the Japan Hot 100, Canadian Hot 100, Hungary Singles Chart, French Singles Chart and ARIA Singles Chart.
+It reached the top-three on the Japan Hot 100, Canadian Hot 100, Hungary Singles Chart, French Singles Chart, and ARIA Singles Chart.
 It peaked at number four on the Billboard Hot 100, marking Usher's sixteenth top-ten hit on the chart.
-It received a 4 times Platinum certification from the Australian Recording Industry Association (ARIA) and a 2 times Platinum certification from Canadian Recording Industry Association (CRIA).
-An accompanying music video, directed by Hiro Murai, shows Usher krumping and crip walking in a club environment.
+It received a 6× Platinum certification from the ARIA and a 2× Platinum certification from Canadian Recording Industry Association (CRIA).
+An accompanying music video, directed by Hiro Murai, shows Usher krumping and crip walking in a club.

 Background and composition

-"DJ Got Us Fallin' in Love" was leaked on the internet on December 1, 2010, with its follow-up single "Hot Tottie" leaked later that month.
+"DJ Got Us Fallin' in Love" was leaked on the internet on July 1, 2010, with its follow-up single "Hot Tottie" leaked later that month.
 The song was released from Versus as the EP's mainstream single, whereas the latter track was released as the urban single.
-"DJ Got Us Fallin' in Love" features guest vocals by rapper Pitbull, who co-wrote it with Savan Kotecha, Max Martin and Shellback, with production handled by the latter two.
+"DJ Got Us Fallin' in Love" features guest vocals by American rapper Pitbull, who co-wrote it with Savan Kotecha, Max Martin and Shellback, with production handled by the latter two.
 It was recorded at Maratone Studios, Stockholm, Sweden and at Conway Studios, Los Angeles, California, handled by Sam Holland and Emily Wright.
 Mixing was done by Serban Ghenea at MixStar Studios.
 "DJ Got Us Fallin' in Love" runs for a duration of three minutes and forty seconds.
 This is the first of two songs that Kotecha, Martin, and Shellback have co-written for Usher, who would later join the three in co-writing his 2012 single "Scream".